 - Make sure it accepts submissions: Not all do.
 For example, the Economist does not, and neither does Institutional Investor, whereas Foreign Affairs does.
 The HBR print edition does, but the vast majority of the articles it publishes are solicited by its editors from favored authors, reducing your already slim chances of being published there.

 - Read the guidelines for authors: Most publications that accept unsolicited articles publish guidelines and take them seriously.
 So should you.
 HBR’s guidelines say, “It’s not enough to know your subject deeply—you have to prove it to the reader.
 Referring to supporting research is one good way to do this; describing relevant examples is another.”
 That means that an article that is all theory and no proof will likely get rejected.

-- Look at the editorial calendar: Not all journals publish an editorial calendar and even those that do don’t always stick to them.
-But if you are crafting an article about leading teams, and your preferred publication is planning a special issue on leadership three months from now, your chances of getting published there just improved by an order of magnitude.
+- Look at the editorial calendar: Not all journals publish an editorial calendar, and even those that do don’t always stick to them.
+But if you are crafting an article about leading teams, and your preferred publication is planning a special issue on leadership three months from now, your chances of getting published there have just improved by an order of magnitude.

 - Read several articles in the relevant section: Before you submit an article, try to understand what they like to publish.
 Note the topics they cover and the style they use.
 Do most articles start with an anecdotal lead?
 Include research data?
 Provide three named examples?
 Your submission should mimic their style.
 The more oven-ready it is, the less work the editor has to do to prepare it for publication, and the more likely they are to accept it.

 - Get your submission in front of the right person: Most publications have a general email address for submissions.
 But those are typically monitored by lower-level staffers or interns who receive dozens to hundreds of submissions a week.
 To avoid going straight to the slush pile, you need someone who can get your article in front of the right editor.
 If you don’t know such a person, work your network to find someone who does.
 LinkedIn can help.